-Timelines start when written materials are submitted to the Dean of Students' Office.
-Under Step 2 below, to ensure that grievance materials reach the appropriate office in a timely fashion, students shall file their grievances with the Dean of Students' Office.
+Timelines start when written materials are submitted to the Vice President Student Affairs' Office.
+Under Step 2 below, to ensure that grievance materials reach the appropriate office in a timely fashion, students shall file their grievances with the Vice President Student Affairs' Office.
 This office is responsible for noting when the grievance is filed and for sending copies to the appropriate parties.

-Step 1: Informal Grievance Procedures for Conflict Resolution with Students/Faculty/Staff Members
+Step 1: Informal Grievance Procedures for Conflict Resolution with Students/Faculty/Staff Members a.
+It is recommended that the student discuss the problem with the faculty, staff member, or student directly involved within ten (10) calendar days of the event's occurrence.

-- a.
-It is recommended that the student discuss the problem with the faculty, staff member, or student directly involved within ten (10) calendar days of the event's occurrence. - b.
+b.
 If the student chooses not to discuss the problem with the other party, or the problem is not resolved during the discussion, the student should meet with an advisor for further discussion and, if desired by the student, to begin formal grievance procedures.